meranti-web3/ssi-sbt/README.md

 ## REST API

 Only token issuers should need to use this API.
 Please check the [Postman Collection](./postman/test-collection.json) to exercise it.
+On-chain verifiers should use the Smart Contract's relevant methods.

 Example request: